mantidproject/mantid/Code/Mantid/docs/source/algorithms/DNSDetEffCorrVana-v1.rst

 This algorithm applies detector efficiency correction to a given data :ref:`Workspace2D <Workspace2D>`.
 As a result, two workspaces will be created:

 -  output workspace with corrected data.
 Sample logs will be copied from the data workspace.
--  workspace with normalization data (monitor counts or experiment duration by user's choice; copied from the data workspace).
-The normalization workspace is named same as the data workspace, but has suffix "_NORM".
+-  if **InputWorkspace** has the normalization workspace (which contains monitor counts or experiment duration by user's choice), the copy of it will be created with name **OutputWorkspace_NORM**.

 Detector efficiency correction is performed using the measurements of vanadium standard sample (hereafter Vanadium).
 Background for Vanadium must be also measured and provided to the algorithm as an input **BkgWorkspace**.
 Vanadium and its background can be measured at several detector bank positions.
 This algorithm does the detector efficiency for a particular run in following steps: